 - Burn Permits: all previously-held Class I and II seasonal permits (backyard firepits and chimeneas, etc.) that expired on 12/31/2020 have been extended.
 They are now valid through June 30.
 The Department asks these permit holders not to seek renewal until July 1.
 For those seeking new seasonal Class I and II permits, as well as Class III permits (brush piles), a site visit to the burn location is required.
 Please call 603-427-1515 during business hours and ask for the Shift Captain who will scheduled an appointment to visit your site.
 The permit fee is $10, cash or check made out to City of Portsmouth.
 For more information about Portsmouth Outdoor Burning Rules, click here.

 Click here for the short video with Chief Germain, reporting as the City's Emergency Management Coordinator, on the Fire and Police Department

 - Tell first responders if anyone in the household is quarantined for COVID-19, either as a positive, or awaiting results from testing.

 - PARKING.
 Regular rates and time limits are back in force at kiosks on city streets and garages.
 For a map of downtown lots offering free parking, click here.
 Please continue to observe the 15-minute free parking zones, as marked, for takeout/pickup.

 Healthcare Worker/First Responder Parking Pass Program -- The hang tag pass allows free parking on all city streets (does not apply to the Foundry Place or High/Hanover garages).
 Apply for a Healthcare Worker/First Responder Parking Pass at the Foundry Place Garage office with proof of employment in healthcare or as a First Responder, and Portsmouth residency.
-The program is in effect April 27 through June 30, 2020.
 All Portsmouth parking has a 72-hour limit, which will apply to these pass-holders, as well.

 Wipes Clog Pipes!